 - Go to the www.bestdemocracy.org website to learn more about election issues and remedies. - Contact your elected representatives.
 Ask them what they're doing to make elections more fair and politicians more accountable.
 Ask them if they know about Proportional Representation.
-Host a "Town Hall" on election reform. - Contact jesse@bestdemocracy.org; volunteer to work on charter campaigns, the web site and to organize events.
+Host a "Town Hall" on election reform. - Contact jesse@bestdemocracy.org; volunteer to work on charter campaigns, the web site, to organize events and make this presentation into a video.